mohamedyd/awesome_resources/README.md

 	* [Simplifying Machine Learning with PyCaret](https://leanpub.com/pycaretbook): A beginner-friendly introduction to machine learning with Python, that is based on the PyCaret and Streamlit libraries.
 Readers will delve into the fascinating world of artificial intelligence, by easily training and deploying their ML models!
 	* [Understanding Deep Learning](https://udlbook.github.io/udlbook/): An interesting free book on various aspects of deep learning.
 	* [CIML: A Course in Machine Learning by Hal Daumé III](http://ciml.info): CIML is a set of introductory materials that covers most major aspects of modern machine learning (supervised learning, unsupervised learning, large margin methods, probabilistic modeling, learning theory, etc.).
+	* [Modern Time Series Forecasting with Python by Manu Joseph](https://github.com/PacktPublishing/Modern-Time-Series-Forecasting-with-Python): This massive book will help you to make your first step in this area.
+It goes from the basics of Time Series to sophisticated DL-based models.

 * 𝑫𝒂𝒕𝒂 𝑺𝒕𝒐𝒓𝒚𝒕𝒆𝒍𝒍𝒊𝒏𝒈
 	* [𝐒𝐭𝐨𝐫𝐲𝐭𝐞𝐥𝐥𝐢𝐧𝐠 𝐰𝐢𝐭𝐡 𝐃𝐚𝐭𝐚](https://lnkd.in/dzrQg7VQ): This book teaches you the fundamentals of data visualization and how to communicate effectively with data.
- 	* [𝐈𝐧𝐭𝐞𝐫𝐚𝐜𝐭𝐢𝐯𝐞 𝐃𝐚𝐬𝐡𝐛𝐨𝐚𝐫𝐝𝐬 𝐚𝐧𝐝 𝐃𝐚𝐭𝐚 𝐀𝐩𝐩𝐬 𝐰𝐢𝐭𝐡 𝐏𝐥𝐨𝐭𝐥𝐲 𝐚𝐧𝐝 𝐃𝐚𝐬𝐡](https://lnkd.in/dfVDeVjY): This book helps you to develop complete data apps and interactive dashboards without JavaScript.
+	* [Interactive Dashboards and data apps with Plotly and Dash](https://lnkd.in/dfVDeVjY): This book helps you to develop complete data apps and interactive dashboards without JavaScript.
 Through this book, you will be able to explore the functionalities of Dash for visualizing data in different ways.

 * Interviews
 	* [Introduction to Machine Learning Interviews Book](https://huyenchip.com/ml-interviews-book/): The book consists of two parts.
 The first part provides an overview of the machine learning interview process, what types of machine learning roles are available, what skills each role requires, what kinds of questions are often asked, and how to prepare for them.
 This part also explains the interviewers’ mindset and what kind of signals they look for.
 The second part consists of over 200 knowledge questions, each noted with its level of difficulty -- interviews for more senior roles should expect harder questions -- that cover important concepts and common misconceptions in machine learning.